silverstripe/silverstripe-framework/docs/en/00_Getting_Started/01_Installation/05_Common_Problems.md

+---
+title: Common problems
+summary: Some things you can try when it's just not going your way
+icon: help
+---

 # Common Problems

 From time to time, things will go wrong.
 Here's a few things to try when you're confused.